What’s it all about?

 About our guest

+Follow us online, write a review (please) or subscribe.
 I’m very keen to hear feedback on the podcast and my guests, and to hear your suggestions for future guests or topics.
 Contact via the website, or Twitter.
-If you do enjoy the podcast, please write a review on iTunes, or your usual podcast platform, and tell your cleantech friends about us.
-That would be much appreciated.

 Twitter twitter.com/weekincleantech